-Cover the jar tightly with a lid and place on the counter-top.
-Give it a good shake once a day for the next 30 days.
+- Leave about a one inch headspace at the top of the jar and cover the jar tightly with a lid.
+Place on the counter-top and give it a good shake once a day for the next 30 days.

-To puree them lemons, place them and the juice into a high speed blender and blend until smooth.
+- I like to take half of my preserved lemons and puree them.
+To puree the lemons, place them and the juice into a high speed blender and blend until smooth.
 The oils in the lemon peels will help to make the mixture nice and thick.
+I use the pureed lemons in dressings and marinades.

 - 5 large lemons, washed and dried (Only 3 lemons will fit into a pint size jar. you will use the juice of the remaining 2 lemons to ensure the fruit is covered completely.)